dendronhq/dendron-site/vault/dendron.ref.commands.md

 - shortcuts: None

-Open the github repository (if it exists) of the current note.
+Open the GitHub repository (if it exists) of the current note.
 If you have a [[multi vault|dendron.topic.multi-vault]] workspace with different git repositories, this command will

 ### Create Daily Journal Note